The Gender and Sexuality Research Group

 Where and when do we meet?

-The Gender and Sexuality Research Group meets regularly through the academic year at EHU’s Ormskirk campus or at other locations in Liverpool and London.
+The Gender and Sexuality Research Group meets regularly through the academic year at EHU’s Ormskirk campus and at other locations in Liverpool and London.

 Would you like to present a paper/lead a workshop?